doc-analysis/DocBank/README.md

 The link will be reviewed and sent **the next Monday after the application**

+We provide the index files of training, validation, and test sets in the `indexed_files` directory.

 ## Paper and Citation
 ### DocBank: A Benchmark Dataset for Document Layout Analysis